 Bethany will distribute timely reports to students concerning campus crimes considered to be a threat to other students and employees that are reported to the Dean of Students or the local police.
 Such reports are to aid in the prevention of similar occurrences.

-Bethany Lutheran College's annual security report is published in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-The document describes the College's security policies for on-campus housing, access to facilities, notification of threats to the community, alcohol and drug use, etc. Statistics reported over the past three years for crimes that occurred both on-campus and in the surrounding community are also included.
-Students can access the report at www.blc.edu/security or obtain a paper copy by contacting the Security Services office at 507-344-7000.
+Bethany Lutheran College’s annual security report is published in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
+The document describes the College’s security policies for on-campus housing, access to facilities, notification of threats to the community, alcohol and drug use, etc. Statistics reported over the past three years for crimes that occurred both on-campus and in the surrounding community are also included.
+Students can access the report on the BLC web site or obtain a paper copy by contacting the Security Services office at 507-344-7000.

 Please see Bethany Lutheran College’s policies regarding alcohol, drugs and sanctions.